WebJackl/spin-template-laravel-inertia-react/README.md

-# Spin Template - Laravel Lite 🚀
+# Spin Template - Laravel 🚀

 A Laravel template with **MySQL database**, **Laravel Queues** and **Scheduler** support.
 This template sits between the basic free template and the Pro template, offering essential production features without the full Pro feature set.